 The skipass grants free access to the public swimming pool in Predazzo, the ice rink in Cavalese, the outdoor ice rink in Tesero and to night-time skiing & sledging in Obereggen.

 Val di Fiemme is also home to Nordic skiing.
 The ski area, with its high-quality centres and extensive trail network, hosted three times the prestigious Nordic Skiing World Championship.
 Particularly outstanding are the centres of Altipiano di Lavazè and Lake Tesero with the Marcialonga track and the Bellamonte loops that combined offer 150 km of skiing terrain.

 After a full day of activities, you can relax with an aperitif on the slopes and, why not, carry on into the night with a traditional dinner in chalet or reach a mountain hut at high altitude.

-In the Alpe Cermis area, the new Busabella red piste will be inaugurated along with a new mountain hut in the Forcella di Bombasel locality at an elevation of 2,170 metres.
+In the Alpe Cermis area, the new Busabella red piste along with a new mountain hut in the Forcella di Bombasel locality at an elevation of 2,170 metres.
 Both Trentino and “Italian style” cuisine are available, and fish dishes too, along with a generous choice of fine wines and aperitifs.

 The new 400-metre toboggan run next to the Latemar Ski Centre in Pampeago will guarantee plenty of fun for all, children and adults alike.
 Furthermore, the Chalet Caserina, located nearby, has been given a stylish makeover and been refurbished throughout.
 A gourmet menu is also available.